 For example: I got excited when I spotted a beautiful antique Royal typewriter.
 A large, black mechanical masterpiece.
 Somehow it even looked royal!
 When I touched the keys they felt really solid.
 I can imagine writing something really meaningful on a machine like this.
 Quite a difference from the machines I usually write on.
 A laptop or tablet where I press a button and a letter appears on the screen.
 Somehow the typing and the appearance of the letter seem disconnected…artificial.
 On an antique typewriter you are the one that is creating.
 And you think before you type.
 Because typing errors are very hard to correct!

 Then I saw another beauty: a Telefunken Concertino (love that name!) radio from the late sixties, early seventies with two original speakers.
 I turned some knobs and pressed the buttons.
-I can imagine listening to the radio on this stunning piece of equipment.
+Can you imagine listening to the radio on this stunning piece of equipment?
 I am convinced that everything is worth listening to on a Telefunken Concertino.
 Quite a difference from the things we listen to nowadays.
 Now we just zap from one piece of music to the other.
 Not giving it too much thought.

 Then I arrived at the book department where I saw thousands of used books.
 There was also a large area filled with used CDs and DVDs.
 All things of the past.
 Everything I saw there probably fitted on a couple of large memorycards.